alhassy/org-agda-mode/README.md

 	;; font lock list: Order of colouring matters;
 	;; the numbers refer to the subpart, or the whole(0), that should be coloured.

+	(-concat  ;; ★★★★★★★★★★★★★★ org-agda-extra-word-colours is a free variable, user should define it /before/ loading org-agda-mode ★★★★★★★★★★★★★★
+		   (if (boundp (quote org-agda-extra-word-colours)) org-agda-extra-word-colours nil)
 	(list

 	 ;; To begin with, after "module" or after "import" should be purple